Salimjj/alx-system_engineering-devops/0x02-shell_redirections/README.md

-6-third_line script display the 3 line of the file iacta 7-file script creat a file with contant in it 8-cwd_state script creat a file with a content from a command
+6-third_line script display the 3 line of the file iacta 7-file script creat a file with contant in it 8-cwd_state script creat a file with a content from a command 9-duplicate_last_line script duplicate last line of the file